duplaja/installments-for-stripe-gf/installments-for-stripe-gf/readme.txt

 == Frequently Asked Questions ==

-= What do I need for this plugin ro run? =
+= What do I need for this plugin to run? =

 You need the Gravity Forms plugin as well as the official Gravity Forms Stripe plugin.